-- 1. Optional Qualifier host Team (Note: Each region's Program Delivery Partner decides if this advancement opportunity is offered.
-The Team MUST compete at one other Tournament within the region and must meet the criteria set forth by the Program Delivery Partner in the agreement.
-This advancement applies to qualifying Tournament hosts only, and does NOT apply to host Teams of meets, league Tournaments, or championship Tournaments).
+- 1. Optional Qualifier host Team (Note: Each region's program delivery partner decides if this advancement opportunity is offered.
+The Team MUST compete at one other Tournament within the region and must meet the criteria set forth by the program delivery partner in the agreement.
+This advancement applies to qualifying Tournament hosts only, and does NOT apply to host Teams of meets, league Tournaments, super qualifying Tournaments, or championship Tournaments).

 - 2. Inspire Award Winner

 - 3. Winning Alliance Captain

 - 4. Inspire Award 2nd place

 - 5. Winning Alliance, 1st Team selected

 - 6. Inspire Award 3rd place.

 - 7. Winning Alliance, 2nd Team selected

 - 8. Think Award Winner

 - 9. Finalist Alliance Captain

 - 10. Connect Award Winner

 - 11. Finalist Alliance, 1st Team selected.

 - 12. Innovate Award sponsored by Raytheon Technologies Winner

 - 13. Finalist Alliance, 2nd Team selected.

 - 14. Control Award sponsored by Arm Winner

 - 15. Motivate Award Winner

 - 16. Design Award Winner

 - 17. Highest Ranked Team not previously advanced, from the Winning Division.

 - 18. Think Award 2nd Place.

 - 19. Highest Ranked Team not previously advanced, from the Finalist Division.

 - 20. Connect Award 2nd Place.

 - 21. Highest Ranked Team not previously advanced, from the Winning Division.

 - 22. Innovate Award sponsored by Raytheon Technologies 2nd Place.

 - 23. Highest Ranked Team not previously advanced, from the Finalist Division.

 - 24. Control Award sponsored by Arm Winner 2nd Place.

 - 25. Highest Ranked Team not previously advanced, from the Winning Division.

-- 26. Motivate Award Winner 2nd Place.

-- 27. Highest Ranked Team not previously advanced, from the Finalist Division.

-- 28. Design Award 2nd Place

-- 29. Highest Ranked Team not previously advanced, from the Winning Division.

-- 30. Think Award 3rd Place.

-- 31. Highest Ranked Team not previously advanced, from the Finalist Division.

-- 32. Connect Award 3rd Place.

-- 33. Highest Ranked Team not previously advanced, from the Winning Division.

-- 34. Innovate Award sponsored by Raytheon Technologies 3rd Place.

-- 35. Highest Ranked Team not previously advanced, from the Finalist Division.

-- 36. Control Award sponsored by Arm 3rd Place. - 37.
+- 26. Motivate Award Winner 2nd Place. - 27.
+Highest Ranked Team not previously advanced, from the Finalist Division. - 28.
+Design Award 2nd Place - 29.
+Highest Ranked Team not previously advanced, from the Winning Division. - 30.
+Think Award 3rd Place. - 31.
+Highest Ranked Team not previously advanced, from the Finalist Division. - 32.
+Connect Award 3rd Place. - 33.
+Highest Ranked Team not previously advanced, from the Winning Division. - 34.
+Innovate Award sponsored by Raytheon Technologies 3rd Place. - 35.
+Highest Ranked Team not previously advanced, from the Finalist Division. - 36.
+Control Award sponsored by Arm 3rd Place. - 37.
 Highest Ranked Team not previously advanced, from the Winning Division. - 38.
 Motivate Award 3rd Place. - 39.
 Highest Ranked Team not previously advanced, from the Finalist Division. - 40.
 Design Award 3rd Place - 41.
 Highest Ranked Team not previously advanced, from the Winning Division. - 42.
 Highest Ranked Team not previously advanced, from the Finalist Division. - 43.
 Highest Ranked Team not previously advanced, from the Winning Division. - 44.
 Highest Ranked Team not previously advanced, from the Finalist Division. - 45.
 Highest Ranked Team not previously advanced, from the Winning Division. - 46.
 Highest Ranked Team not previously advanced, from the Finalist Division. - 47.
 Highest Ranked Team not previously advanced, from the Winning Division. - 48.
 Highest Ranked Team not previously advanced, from the Finalist Division. - 49.
 Highest Ranked Team not previously advanced, from the Winning Division. - 50.
 Highest Ranked Team not previously advanced, from the Finalist Division. - 51.
 Highest Ranked Team not previously advanced, from the Winning Division. - 52.
 Highest Ranked Team not previously advanced, from the Finalist Division. - Refers to Qualification Match ranking.
 These advancements are in order.
-There is no normalizing of rank between divisions. - Events with 21 or less Teams may select an award winner, and a single award finalist, rather than a 2nd and 3rd place winner. - For semi-final matches, at events with 20 or less Team select one Alliance partner, rather than the two that are selected at events with 21 or more Teams.
+There is no normalizing of rank between Divisions. - Events with 21 or fewer Teams may select an award winner and a single award finalist.
+Events with 22 or more Teams must select an award winner and a 2nd and 3rd place winner.